5 Brands That Are Owning 360 Spin Product Photography

 The furniture category is also a prime candidate for 360-degree product viewers because customers usually have furniture shipped to their homes.
 This means that they’re comfortable making the purchase without being able to touch the product or test it out.
 That extra experience could be the nudge that convinces them to click "buy now."

 Technology brands take as much pride in how their hardware operates as they do in how it looks.
 Apple is no exception.
-As the global leader in consumer technology, they spare no expense in their marketing endeavors so it should come as no surprise that they have one of the most appealing 360-degree product viewer uses out there.
+As the global leader in consumer technology, they spare no expense in their marketing endeavors, so it should come as no surprise that they have one of the most appealing 360-degree product viewer uses out there.

 For example, their iPhone SE page uses a 360-degree product viewer that’s baked into the user experience.
 When the user lands on the page, they’re greeted with a sleek, dramatic photo of the beautifully designed smartphone.
 As they scroll, the image rotates at a pace of their choice showing the carefully sculpted edges and industrial-grade materials from every conceivable angle.
-It not only shows them what the iPhone SE looks like, but it also empowers them with choice from the very start.
+It not only shows them what the iPhone SE looks like, but it also empowers them with full control from the very start.
 They’re in control of the 360-degree product viewer, which is always a significant benefit for a brand.

 Much like furniture, luxury watches are often purchased online and shipped to the customer’s home.
 That, along with the product’s inherent beauty, makes a 360-degree product viewer a critical tool for luxury watch brands like Rolex.